dahamv/dahamv.github.io/technologies/html/css.md

-  /* em is a unit in css for responsive pages. */ line-hight : 1.5em; /*hight between two lines in a paragraph. */ margin:0; /* there is a margin around the body. make it 0.
-Otherwise you will see that when the background color changes.*/ }
+  /* em is a unit in css for responsive pages. */ line-hight : 1.5em; /*hight between two lines in a paragraph. */

+}
 ```
 ## CSS Box Model